Texas-Robotics-Academy/markdown/in_person/programming_hello.md

 {{ site.data.alerts.terminal_commands_end }}

 {{site.data.alerts.tip}}
-The line *"code ."* is how we can open up VSCode via the command line interface.
-The . symbol means that we are talking about the current working directory.
+The line `code .` is how we can open up VSCode via the terminal.
+The `.` symbol means that we are talking about the current working directory.
 {{site.data.alerts.end}}

 In VSCode, make a new file in the 3_1 directory, and name it ex_3_1.cpp.
 Copy the following program into that file and save it.